 I am not an attorney nor a bankruptcy expert so if you are contemplating filing bankruptcy, you should consult a bankruptcy attorney.

 A large percentage of my business consists of clients who have filed bankruptcy and/or have had prior bad credit.

-- Their credit scores will naturally increase as months go by even if they do nothing to reestablish their credit
+This drop is a temporary drop off their credit scores.
+Their credit scores will naturally increase as months go by.
+This holds true even if they do nothing to re-establish their credit.